Does Harvard Accept GED?

 However, holding a secondary education degree (high school or equivalent diploma) is essential, and this website’s free online GED classes and practice tests help you get started with your prep, and you can see if this online study method is right for you.

-If you like our free support, you can register with Onsego GED Online Prep, a comprehensive, affordable, accredited program that generously donates the free resources available on this website.
+If you like working with an online course, you can register with Onsego GED Online Prep, a comprehensive, affordable, and accredited program.

 What Harvard does is require applicants to demonstrate they are talented and academically all set for success at Harvard.